ankiteciitkgp/Algorithms-Laboratory/README.md

 # Algorithms-Laboratory

-The repositary contains solutions to Algorithms Laboratory of IIT Kharagpur.
+The repositary contains a set of experiments on Algorithms writeen in C.